-14.1.
-Elected Governors:

-- 14.1.1. shall hold office for a period of three years commencing immediately after the annual members meeting at which their election is announced; - 14.1.2. subject to the next sub-paragraph are eligible for re-election after the end of that period; - 14.1.3. may not hold office for more than six consecutive years or two terms excluding any period on the reserve register (see 14.3 below); - 14.1.4. who relocate from the constituency to which they were elected to a different constituency where there is a vacancy are eligible to represent that constituency until the next election; - 14.1.5. cease to hold office if they are disqualified for any of the reasons set out in this Constitution.

-14.2.
-Appointed Governors:

-- 14.2.1. shall hold office for a period of 3 years commencing immediately after the annual members meeting at which their appointment is announced; - 14.2.2. subject to the next sub-paragraph are eligible for re-appointment after the end of that period; - 14.2.3. may not hold office for longer than 6 consecutive years; - 14.2.4. shall cease to hold office if the Appointing Organisation terminates their appointment. - 14.2.5. cease to hold office if they are disqualified for any of the reasons set out in this Constitution. - The Foundation Trust will retain a reserve register of Governors who have 14.3. previously held and completed their elected terms of office with the Foundation Trust as per paragraph 14.1.
+- 14.1.
+Elected Governors: - 14.1.1. shall hold office for a period of three years commencing immediately after the annual members meeting at which their election is announced; - 14.1.2. subject to the next sub-paragraph are eligible for re-election after the end of that period; - 14.1.3. may not hold office for more than six consecutive years or two terms excluding any period on the reserve register (see 14.3 below); - 14.1.4. cease to hold office if they cease to be a Member of the constituency by which they were elected, or if they are disqualified for any of the reasons set out in this Constitution. - 14.2.
+Appointed Governors: - 14.2.1. shall hold office for a period of 3 years commencing immediately after the annual members meeting at which their appointment is announced; - 14.2.2. subject to the next sub-paragraph are eligible for re-appointment after the end of that period; - 14.2.3. may not hold office for longer than 6 consecutive years; - 14.2.4. shall cease to hold office if the Appointing Organisation terminates their appointment. - 14.2.5. cease to hold office if they cease to be a Member of the constituency by which they were elected, or if they are disqualified for any of the reasons set out in this Constitution. - 14.3.
+The Foundation Trust will retain a reserve register of Governors who have previously held and completed their elected terms of office with the Foundation Trust as per paragraph 14.1.
 Access to the Register will be exceptional and for a time limited period.
-No reserve governor shall be retained on the reserve list for more than 2 years following completion of their elected terms of office.
-Governors can apply to be on the reserve register if they are not re-elected following the first term of their elected office.
+No reserve Council of Governorslor shall be retained on the reserve list for more than 2 years following completion of their elected terms of office.
+Governors can apply to be on the reserve register if they are not reelected following the first term of their elected office.
 The normal rules of selection and exclusion for Governors will apply to reserve Governors.
-A majority of the Council of Governors, who are present when the decision is taken, must agree the movement of a reserve governor from the reserve list onto the Council of Governors.
-The reserve governor may only serve on the Council of Governors for a 12 month period.
+A majority of the Council of Governors, who are present when the decision is taken, must agree the movement of a reserve Council of Governors from the reserve list onto the Council of Governors.
+The reserve Governors may only serve on the Council of Governors for a 12 month period.
 No further terms on the register will be available.
-The reserve Governor may only cover a vacancy that exists following elections.
+The reserve Governors may only cover a vacancy that exists following elections.
 This may be on the Constituency to which they were previously elected and hold terms of office or to a different vacant seat.
 The rules of good governance will apply at all times and the Board of Directors and Council of Governors will have regard to the need to continually refresh their elected and appointed members, whilst ensuring that the business of the Council of Governors can continue seamlessly using the best available knowledge and experience.